mojtabagherian/TranSuite/README.md

 Calculates the precise distance between genomic positions along the mature transcript, excluding intronic sequences.
 This biological accuracy is critical for NMD analysis, where distances are measured on processed mRNA.

 #### 2. Upstream Splice Junction Distance (UpstreamEJ)
 Measures the exonic distance from the nearest upstream exon-exon junction to the stop codon.
 Identifies the closest splice junction before the stop codon and calculates the distance along the mature transcript.
-This measurement is important for understanding exon junction complex (EJC) positioning and its regulatory effects.
+This measurement is important for understanding exon junction complex (EJC) positioning and its regulatory effects in mammals.

 #### 3. Downstream Splice Junction Distance (DownstreamEJ)
 Calculates the exonic distance from the stop codon to the farthest downstream junction in the 3' UTR.
-This is the primary NMD determinant - transcripts with stop codons >50 nucleotides upstream of a downstream exon junction are typically NMD substrates.
+This is the primary NMD determinant - transcripts with stop codons >50 nucleotides upstream of a downstream exon junction are typically NMD substrates in mammals.
 The measurement focuses on the most distant junction for conservative NMD prediction.

+#### 4. 3' UTR Length Calculation
+Measures the total length of the 3' untranslated region by summing all exonic sequences downstream of the stop codon.
+This measurement is crucial for understanding transcript regulation, as 3' UTR length affects mRNA stability, localization, and translation efficiency.
+Long 3' UTRs often contain regulatory elements and can influence NMD susceptibility when combined with other features.

 ### Technical Implementation
 The modular design includes: